edmigo/chatDocs/README.md

 # chatDocs
-Extract and Summarize info from your documents with this ChatDOC.
-Chat with documents.
-Get instant answers with cited sources.
-ChatDOC is a ChatGPT-based file-reading assistant that can quickly extract, locate, and summarize information from documents (.pdf, .doc, .docx).
+Engage in a seamless conversation with your documents and get immediate answers with verified sources.

+ChatDOC is an AI-powered file-reading assistant that can help you extract, locate, and summarize information from documents in a jiffy.
+It supports various file formats such as PDF, DOC, DOCX, and even scanned files.
+With ChatDOC, you can chat with your documents and get instant answers with cited sources.
+Powered by ChatGPT, a state-of-the-art natural language processing model, ChatDOC is your go-to assistant for all your document-related queries.